craigphicks/reversible-preproc/README.md

    - both ordinary code and process templates code may be enabled/masked within using if related  commands.
  - ability to modify the "defines" object from the source, adding template and template arguments, allowing reuse.

-The Mustache syntax is implemented with the npm *mustache* module.
+The mustache template syntax is implemented with the [npm *mustache*](https://www.npmjs.com/package/jsep) module.

-The conditional expression are parsed to APT (abstract parse tree) form using the npm *jsep* module, then reduced to boolean using a simple in-this-module interpreter.
+The conditional expression are parsed to APT (abstract parse tree) form using the [npm *jsep*](https://www.npmjs.com/package/jsep) module, then reduced to boolean using a simple in-this-module interpreter.

 The *"reversible"* moniker indicates that it is suitable for lightweight switching back